Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Introduction

 It is possible to realize more effective sensing and communication with multi-UAV cooperation compared to a single UAV with limited sensing coverage and communication capability.
+In a recent work, the authors in \cite{10107972} proposed a UAV-aided ISAC system integrated with mobile edge computing, aiming to minimize system energy and time costs through joint optimization of UAV trajectory, sensing scheduling, and resource allocation.
 The work in \cite{chen2020performance} proposed the problem of UAV sensing range maximization based on mutual sensing interference and the communication capacity constraints in a cooperative multi-UAV network.
 In \cite{ref8}, the completion time minimization problem for multi-UAV ISAC systems is studied.
 By considering a given required localization accuracy for radar sensing, the authors in \cite{wang2020constrained} studied maximization of both sum and minimum communication rates under the Cramer-Rao bound constraint of the target localization in a multi-UAV ISAC system.
 In \cite{ref9}, authors proposed a framework based on the extended Kalman filter to track the ground users in a multi-UAV ISAC network.
 Then, a UAV swarm-enabled ISAC model in \cite{ref12} considered a distributed cooperative framework for multi-target tracking.
 In \cite{ref13}, the resource allocation problem for a multi-UAV ISAC system is addressed via a method based on reinforcement learning.